-Here is an article a little old but probably still relevant.
+Here is an article a bit old but probably still relevant.

 Keywords: HVB, HVP, vegetable oil fuel, diesel, tax, Tipp, ademe, state money.

-It takes courage or unconsciousness to use this oil, which was scientifically condemned in 1993 in a controversial report submitted to the Prime Minister.
-Written by Raymond Levy, former CEO of Renault and former number two of Elf, the document explained in three lines how the direct use of oil "fouls the cylinders" of engines which it "deteriorates the quality of lubricants".
-A year earlier, a young doctor from the University of Poitiers, Gilles Vaïtilingom, had however devoted his thesis to the applications of an oil which can be used without any problem in all diesel engines with indirect injection.
+It is that it takes courage or unconsciousness to use this oil scientifically condemned, since 1993, in a controversial report submitted to the Prime Minister.
+Written by Raymond Levy, former CEO of Renault and former number two of Elf, the document explained in three lines how the direct use of oil "clogs the cylinders" of the engines of which it "deteriorates the quality of the lubricants".
+A year earlier, a young doctor from the University of Poitiers, Gilles Vaïtilingom, had nevertheless devoted his thesis to the applications of an oil that can be used without any problem in all diesel engines with indirect injection.
 The researcher was never consulted.
-The Levy report responded to a very specific order: that of "increasing the competitiveness of the diester sector", made from rapeseed, compared to diesel to provide a new industrial outlet for oilseed producers.
-Disarmed by the reform of the common agricultural policy which obliged them to freeze 10% of their land, they were offered, with the diester, an unexpected outlet for the cultivation of their fallows, authorized for energy purposes.
-All agricultural cooperatives and small traders then entered the capital of Sofiprotéol, the financial organism of the oilseed sector, which invested hundreds of millions of francs in the construction of three chemical esterification factories.
-"The sector has been well locked by professionals in the trade," says Jean-Marie Charles, at the State Secretariat for Industry.
-"Producers no longer control anything," adds Mr. Gröber, also a producer of organic sunflowers.
-All the oil goes to a single factory to which we are forced to sell. "
+The Levy report responded to a very specific order: that of "increasing the competitiveness of the diester sector", made from rapeseed, compared to diesel oil to provide a new industrial outlet for oilseed producers.
+Disabled by the reform of the common agricultural policy which required them to freeze 10% of their land, they were offered, with the diester, an unexpected outlet for the cultivation of their fallow land, authorized for energy purposes.
+All the agricultural cooperatives and small traders then entered the capital of Sofiprotéol, the financial organization for the oilseed sector, which has invested hundreds of millions of francs in the construction of three chemical esterification plants.
+"The sector has been well locked by professionals in the field", summarizes Jean-Marie Charles, at the Secretary of State for Industry.
+"Producers are no longer in control," adds Mr. Gröber, also a producer of organic sunflowers.
+All the oil goes to a single factory to which we are obliged to sell. "